Tonga Country Facts - Tips

 medical training, a small private university, a women's business

-a number of private agricultural schools.
+college, and a number of private agricultural schools.
 Most higher

 education is pursued